How to make Irish mashed potatoes with green onions aka Irish champ.

 What is Irish Champ Potatoes?

 Champ is a classic Irish mashed potatoes dish with green onions, warm milk, butter, salt and pepper.
 It’s origins are in today’s province of Ulster, Northern Ireland.
 The old Irish Gaelic name for Champ is brúitín (translates to mash).
-Some people also call it poundies because in the past the potatoes would be mashed with a big pounder.
+Some people also call it poundies because in the past the potatoes were mashed with a big pounder.

 The heavy wooden pounder (in some areas called a beetle) was typically handled by the man of the house.
 Big Irish families boiled large pots of potatoes and mashing them to a smooth consistency required strength.